bobcozzi/db2json/readme.md

     PasswdFile %%SYSTEM%%
 </Directory>

-# To support the CGI requests, the CGI program Db2JSON needs to be
+# To support CGI requests, the CGI program Db2JSON needs to be
 # added as a Script (ScriptAlias) in this example, and if you want
-# it secured as well, then add the basic authentication details.
+# it secured as well, then add basic authentication details.
 ScriptAlias /db2json /qsys.lib/db2json.lib/db2json.pgm
 <Location /db2json>
     AuthType Basic